 Jul 9, 2012 / By Yury Velikanov

-Oracle Database Appliance (ODA) saves lots of time and efforts on deployment but you still need to migrate your databases to it.
-Often, it also means upgrading to the lastest database release that ODA is running.
-This blog post is a short summary of one of our migration strategies used to migrate Oracle 10g databases to ODA balancing the requirements of minimal downtime and efforts/costs of the project.
+Oracle Database Appliance (ODA) saves lots of time and effort on deployment, but you still need to migrate your databases to it.
+Often, it also means upgrading to the latest database release that ODA is running.
+This blog post is a short summary of one of our migration strategies used to migrate Oracle 10g databases to ODA, balancing the requirements of minimal downtime and efforts/costs of the project.

-This solution is assembled from several different Oracle Support’s notes.
-When we were doing it the first time, we knew that all the ideas should work but we wanted to make all the steps be fully supported so the the customer had full confidence in the migration and we could rely on Oracle support if we hit any bugs along the way.
+This solution is assembled from several different Oracle Support notes.
+When we were doing it the first time, we knew that all the ideas should work, but we wanted to make all the steps be fully supported so that the customer had full confidence in the migration and that we could rely on Oracle support if we hit any bugs along the way.

 - Open database in Upgrade mode.